The biggest challenges of moving to Switzerland

 Switzerland is one of the world’s best expat countries, with some of the highest living standards and a sophisticated, multilingual population.
 Yet moving to Switzerland can still be stressful and difficult if you don't do it right.

 The challenges faced by expats vary depending on where in Switzerland they live.

 “Switzerland is very decentralized with four official languages.
 It’s also not part of the EU, so the rules and traditions are a bit different.
 And the individual cantons are quite autonomous, so each one does things in its own way,” says expat Stefanie Fritze, Chief Marketing Officer at homegate.ch, Switzerland's leading digital real estate marketplace who moved to Switzerland from Germany a decade ago.

 But there are some issues common to most people moving to Switzerland.
 Here are four things everyone planning a move to Switzerland should think about:

 Finding somewhere to live

 Switzerland is a landlord’s market.
 In the main cities, demand outstrips supply many times over.
-“There may be up to 60 applications per apartment,” says Pierre Jeronimo.
-“You need to make sure that your application is top of the pile.”
+“There can be more than 60 applications per flat,” says Fritze.

-“It’s also important to make sure you get good advice on the lease,” says Pierre Jeronimo.
-“For instance, if you want to leave an apartment in Switzerland, under a standard Swiss lease you have to give three months notice from the anniversary of you signing the lease.”
+“We also provide a comprehensive guide to Swiss tenancy laws,” she adds.
+“For instance, if you want to move out of an apartment in Switzerland, standard Swiss leases stipulate you need to give three months notice from the date of you signed the lease.”

 Visas and work permits